Veganism Statistics 2026 You Need To Know

 Brits are way ahead of the curve when it comes to vegan living.
 In 2016, plant-based food alternatives sales increased by 1500%, showing people’s interest in vegan diets.

-From 2014 to 2016, Australian Edible Vegan Products Increased by 92%.
+From 2014 to 2016, Australian Edible Vegan Products increased by 92%.
 (Mintel)

 In 2016, 12% of food products launched in Australia had a vegetarian claim.
 Six percent announced they were vegan.